ubc-stat-grad/ubc-stat-grad.github.io/index.markdown

 ## News

+- [Jan.
+19, 2022] Save the date!
+The Spring 2022 UBC-SFU Joint Seminar will be held on Mar.
+12, 2022.
+See [here](./ubc-sfu) to register now!
 - [Oct.
 20, 2021] Mark your calendars!
 The Fall 2021 UBC-SFU Joint Seminar will take place on Nov.
 20, 2021.
 See [here](./ubc-sfu) for more information.
 - [Oct.
 20, 2021] We are happy to announce that the Constance van Eeden speaker for 2022 will be